Overdrive is one of those vehicle-related terms that sound very cool. In reality, it is a pretty cool feature, but it is in no way exciting.

 However, there are situations where you should never use overdrive.
 One such situation is when you are climbing a hill or going off-road.

 These applications require high-torque, which is exactly what overdrive restricts.
 Furthermore, using overdrive is a bad idea if you are looking to overtake a vehicle.
 In general, overdrive technology is suitable only for cruising.
-That is the only situation when you could make good use for it.
+That is the only situation when you could make good use of it.

-Do not under any circumstances mistake overdrive with high-performance or you could get in big trouble.
-Cruising saves fuel and when done with overdrive cruising can really save you some money.
+Do not under any circumstances mistake overdrive with high-performance, or you could get in big trouble.
+Cruising saves fuel, and when done with overdrive, cruising can really save you some money.